rolandtoth/promoBox/README.md

 **fadeInDuration**

-Duration of fade-in effect in seconds (e.g. `0.7`)
+Duration of fade-in effect in seconds (e.g. `0.7`).

 **fadeOutDuration**

-Duration of fade-out effect in seconds (e.g. `0.7`)
+Duration of fade-out effect in seconds (e.g. `0.7`).

 **loadDelay**

-Delay in seconds to display promoBox (e.g. `2.5`)
+Delay in seconds to display promoBox (e.g. `2.5`).

 **interstitialDuration**

-If set greater than 0 an interstitial will be shown with a countdown timer (seconds, e.g. `30`)
+If set greater than 0 an interstitial will be shown with a countdown timer (seconds, e.g. `30`).

 **interstitialSkipText**

-Text of the link to close the interstitial (default is `Skip this ad`)
+Text of the link to close the interstitial (default is `Skip this ad`).

 **interstitialText**

-Text of the interstitial (default is `or wait %s seconds` where %s is the value of interstitialDuration)
+Text of the interstitial (default is `or wait %s seconds` where %s is the value of interstitialDuration).

 **autoCloseSeconds**

-Automatically close the popup after given seconds (e.g. `10`)
+Automatically close the popup after given seconds (e.g. `10`).

 **Callback functions**